mfaani/mfaani/content/posts/what-is-manifest-lock-file/index.md

 ## Committing /Pods folder
 Commit the `Podfile`, `Podfile.lock` and `/Pods` folder.

+**Pros:**
+- Anyone can download the project and even without having CocoaPods they can run the app.
+- It's easier to see all the code at once, but also you get to see changes/updates to the pods.
+This becomes more vital if you own the pod yourself.
+- Some security tools can scan your dependencies only if you commit the /Pods folder.
-**Pros:** Anyone can download the project and even without having CocoaPods they can run the app.
-It's easier to see all the code at once.
-They'll only need to have CocoaPods installed if they ever needed to bump a pod version.
+- Engineers will only need to have CocoaPods installed if they ever needed to bump a pod version.

 **Cons:** Your repo size would go up, because it contains all these libraries.